Compiling is the process

 I have ticked the Pg Break Before for the chapter; I wouldn’t want a page break before each scene, so it’s left unchecked for a scene.

-If you only want to export part of your manuscript, untick the Include box for parts of your manuscript you don’t want included.
+If you only want to export part of your manuscript, untick the Include box for parts of your manuscript you don’t want to be included.
 This is useful, maybe, when you want to send sample material to an agent!

 Being creative when compiling